qtnc/swan/docs/stdlib.md

 - format(...items): take this string as a format string and format accordingly; see the format global function for more info.
 - hashCode: return an hash value used for indexing unsorted sequences such as Map and Set
 - indexOf(needle, start=0): search for needle in the string, returning the position where it has been found, or -1 if not found.
+- iterator: return an iterator to go through each character of the string
 - lastIndexOf(needle, start=length): search for needle in the string from its end, returning the position where it has been found, or -1 if not found.
 - length: return the length of the string, its number of characters / code points.
 - lower: transform the string to lowercase